orb-lang/espalier/doc/md/peg/metis.md

 At some point we'll have synthetic rules as well, and won't that be fun\.

+#### rules:expandRules

+This will create and where possible deduplicate literal rules\.

+We'll use an obvious naming convention with leading underscores, which are invalid rule names in the grammar *and this is one of the good reasons*\.

 ### Control Flow Analysis

   We are discovering what requirements a given pattern imposes on the rest of